Ebiroll/qemu_esp32/README.md

 ## IMPORTANT update, July 2017

 Booting from emulated flash!
 This is very cool.
-Now IT IS MANDATORY to have a proper flash file ,
+Now IT IS MANDATORY to have a proper flash file , ets_unpack_flash_code is not longer patched , qemu now relies on flash and MMU emulation.

-ets_unpack_flash_code is not longer patched , qemu now relies on flash and MMU emulation.
+Not that esp-idf is constantly being updated and you must keep the qemu source updated to keep it working.

 > Serial flasher config  --->  Flash size (4 MB)